Dragan Labović: Asesoft Ploiești (2014–15)

+2015: Short stint with İstanbul BB

 In October 2015, he signed with the Turkish club İstanbul BB.
-He left Istanbul after appearing in four games.
+He left Istanbul after appearing in four games, where he averaged 10 points, 3 rebounds and 1.3 assists on 58.3% shooting from the field.

+Nokia (2015–16)

 In December 2015, he signed with the Finnish club BC Nokia for the rest of the season.
+In 23 Finnish League games played, he averaged 19.1 points and 7.5 rebounds over 23 games.

+Karpoš Sokoli (2016–17)

-On July 7, 2016, Labović signed with Macedonian club Karpoš Sokoli for the 2016–17 season.
-On June 19, 2017, he re-signed with Karpoš Sokoli for one more season.
-On December 1, 2017, he left Karpoš Sokoli and signed with his former club BC Nokia.
+On 7 July 2016, Labović signed with Macedonian club Karpoš Sokoli.
+In his debut season with the team, he averaged 15.6 points and 4.7 rebounds on 46.3% shooting from the field in 26 ABA League games.
+On 19 June 2017, he re-signed with Karpoš Sokoli for one more season.

+Return to Nokia (2017–19)

+On 1 December 2017, he left Karpoš Sokoli and signed with his former club BC Nokia.
+During the 2017–18 season, he averaged 20.5 points, 7.9 rebounds and 2.2 assists on 53.7% shooting from the field, in 26 Finnish League games.
+In his last season with the team, Labović averaged 14 points, 5.6 rebounds and 1.6 assists over 40 Finnish League games.

 Serbian national team

-Youth level
+Youth teams

 Labović won the gold medal at the 2003 FIBA Europe Under-16 Championship and the 2005 FIBA Europe Under-18 Championship.
 He was MVP at 2005 FIBA Europe Under-18 Championship.
 He was part of the younger generation in the national teams did not lose a single match at official matches, and there he was one of the best players in that generation with Milenko Tepić and Miloš Teodosić.

-Full squad
+Senior team

 Labović made the Serbian national basketball team under head coach Moka Slavnić for the EuroBasket 2007.
+He appeared in three games, averaging 1.3 points and 1.4 rebounds per game.